Tesla Roadster (second generation): Price

-The base model was initially listed on Tesla's website at US$200,000, but the first 1,000 to be produced, known as the Founder's Series, will be priced at $250,000.
+The base model was initially listed on Tesla's website at $200,000, but the first 1,000 to be produced, known as the Founder's Series, will be priced at $250,000.
 Full payment would be required to pre-order the latter vehicle.
-The price was later removed from the website, leaving only the deposit/reservation price of the base model as US$50,000.
+The price was later removed from the website, leaving only the deposit/reservation price of the base model as $50,000.

 Design

 The second-generation Tesla Roadster is a 2+2 coupé with a removable glass roof.
-It was designed by Franz von Holzhausen, Tesla's chief designer who has also been responsible for most earlier vehicles made by Tesla Motors.
+It was designed by Franz von Holzhausen, Tesla's chief designer who has been responsible for most Tesla vehicles.
 The Roadster has a 2+2 seating arrangement, with smaller rear seats for two passengers.

-The Roadster has three electric motors, one in front and two at the rear, allowing for all-wheel drive, and torque vectoring during cornering.
-Tesla said that the vehicle will have a 200 kWh battery, twice the capacity of the largest battery in an existing Tesla car (in the Tesla Model S or Model X Performance or Long Range Plus).
-Tesla has said that the Roadster will have a 620 mi range on a single charge at highway speeds.
-Tesla stated that the torque at wheels was 10000 Nm.
+The Roadster has three electric motors: one in the front and two in the rear, allowing for all-wheel drive, and torque vectoring during cornering.
+The vehicle will have a 200 kWh battery, twice the capacity of the largest battery in an existing Tesla car (the Tesla Model S or Model X), and much larger than the 123 kWh battery of the Tesla Cybertruck.
+The Roadster will have a 620 mi range on a single charge at highway speeds.
+Tesla said the torque at the wheels was 10000 Nm.
 The rear wheels are larger than the front wheels.

 Performance

-The following claims have been made by Musk for the prototype Roadster's acceleration:
+Musk made the following statements regarding the prototype Roadster's acceleration: